A Universal System for Scouting Chromatography Media

 Evolutionary Step Number 1.
 Now you can evaluate media from all vendors in the same format; no concerns about different column diameters, different bed heights, contributions from different frit materials or other housing components.
 If you see different results you can be confident that they reflect real differences among the media and not column design artifacts.
 Atoll can provide any media in their MediaScout® MiniChrom columns.
 Their MiniChrom 5-25 has a diameter of 5 mm, a height of 25 mm, and a volume of 0.5 mL.
 Their 5-50 has a volume of 1.0 mL and their 11.3-50 a volume of 5.0 mL.
 All support flow rates up to 1500 cm/hr, with a maximum operating pressure of 20 bar.

 Evolutionary Step Number 2.
 One of the lessons learned from packing media in large scale columns has been that some degree of axial compression usually needs to be applied to a packed bed in order to obtain its best performance—and to achieve consistent performance.
 Each type of media has its ideal compression factor.
-Atoll columns are individually flow packed to provide the correct compression factor for each type of media so that you can achieve accurate process modeling.
+Atoll columns are individually flow packed to provide the correct compression factor for each type of media so that you can achieve accurate process modeling, whether you are scalig a process up during development, or down during process validation.

 Evolutionary Step Number 3.
 The foundation of a robust purification procedure is a thorough evaluation of qualified media candidates over whatever range of conditions is necessary to characterize their fractionation performance.
 The amount of time and labor required to conduct scouting of this scope on a column by column basis is beyond the resources available to many process developers.
 Atoll offers the means to transcend this compromise.
 The MediaScout System supports parallel processing with a 96 well plate that accommodates their MiniChrom cartridges.
 This allows you to evaluate performance on properly packed columns, not just some loose resin in a porous well.
 You can induce flow with a centrifuge, positive displacement pipettor, or by fixed tip as with a TECAN system.
 Whether you choose to automate your scouting or keep it simple, Atoll’s system makes high throughput process development accessible to everyone.

-For more information, visit Atoll’s website at http://www.atoll-ger.de/
+For the latest product information, visit Atoll’s website at http://www.atoll-ger.de/

 Validated Biosystems Resource Guide for Downstream Processing